Maintenance Of Dental Implants: Caring For Lasting Results!

 III) Loose implant

 Smoking, poor oral hygiene, or excessive pressure on the implants can weaken the implant’s stability.
-Due to poor dental implant maintenance, poor osseointegration (inadequate bonding of the implants with the jawbone) may occur, leading to loose or wobbly implants.
+Due to poor maintenance of dental implants, poor osseointegration (inadequate bonding of the implants with the jawbone) may occur, leading to loose or wobbly implants.

 using a Waterpik flosser or oral irrigator